-After all, can Google really read non-HTML files such as PDFs, spreadsheets, and presentations?
+Did you know that Google can read non-HTML files such as PDFs, spreadsheets, and presentations?

-It can even index and rank them in the search engine results.FUN FACT: Google currently has over a Billion of PDF files indexed!Click To Tweet
+Did you know 🧐❓ Google currently has over a Billion of PDFs indexed!Click To Tweet

 PDFs in Google search results